sbt/sbt/doc/README.md

 ### Command-line

-Download and run its laucher with
+Download and run its launcher with
 ```
 $ curl -L -o coursier https://git.io/vgvpD && chmod +x coursier && ./coursier --help
 ```

-The launcher itself weights only 8 kB and can be easily embedded as is in other projects.
+The launcher itself weighs only 8 kB and can be easily embedded as is in other projects.
 It downloads the artifacts required to launch coursier on the first run.

 Alternatively on OS X, install it via [@paulp](https://github.com/paulp/)'s homebrew formula, that puts the `coursier` launcher directly in your PATH,